🎉 WE'RE WORKING ON SOMETHING NEW! THANKS FOR YOUR PATIENCE AS WE SHAPE UP THE WEBSITE EXPERIENCE 🛠️

 Sarah Wallace is the owner of Enneagram MBA, a team training company, host of the Enneagram MBA podcast, speaker, and workshop facilitator.
 Companies and organizations hire her to help them use the Enneagram to develop confident, effective, and emotionally intelligent leaders with powerful, productive, and happy teams.

-Understanding People is a free weekly newsletter sent out each Saturday morning with Enneagram insights, self-awareness how-to, book recommendations, and human behavior research to help you build healthy relationships, inspire others to action, and live the best version of yourself.
+Understanding People is a free newsletter sent out on weekends with Enneagram insights, training and development trends, book recommendations, and human behavior fun facts to help you build happy and productive relationships at work and tap into the best version of yourself.